Mineral rights: Staking a claim

+A mining claim always starts out as an unpatented claim.
+The owner of an unpatented claim must continue mining or exploration activities on an unpatented claim, or he may pay a fee to the land management agency by September 1 of each year, or it is considered abandoned and becomes null.
+Activities on unpatented claims must be restricted to those necessary to mining.
+A patented claim is one for which the federal government has issued a patent (deed).
+To obtain a patent, the owner of a mining claim must prove to the federal government that the claim contains locatable minerals that can be extracted at a profit.
+A patented claim can be used for any purpose desired by the owner, just like any other real estate.
+However, Congress has ceased funding for the patenting process, so at this time a claim cannot be patented.

+Claim jumping

+A dispute when one party (a "claim jumper") attempts to seize the land on which another party has already made claim is known as "claim jumping".

+Leasing

 An owner of mineral rights may choose to lease those mineral rights to a company for development at any point.
 Signing a lease signals that both parties agree to the terms laid out in the lease.
 Lease terms typically include a price to be paid to the mineral rights owner for the minerals to be extracted, and a set of circumstances under which those minerals are to be extracted.
 For instance, a mineral rights owner might request that the company minimize any noise and light pollution when extracting the minerals.
 Leases are usually term-limited, meaning the company has a limited amount of time to develop the resources; if they do not begin development within that time-frame they forfeit their right to extract those minerals.

 The four components of mineral rights leasing are: